 Once your dental implants have been checked for stability, you’ll be asked back to the clinic in order to receive your permanent and final teeth.
 This is a relatively quick process whereby your temporary teeth are removed, and your final teeth are fastened into position.
 Once they’ve been tested for comfort and fit, you’re done.
 What’s more, you’ll have a great looking, permanent smile with full dentition.

-All on 4 dental implants – Post-op recovery.
+All on 4/6 Full Arch Implant Solution – Post-op recovery.

 So you’ve undergone the worst part.
 Your implants have been placed and you have your new (albeit temporary) teeth.
 So what now?
 What can you expect?
 Let’s take a closer look…